Skip to content

 Please step inside, explore, and experience art that is forged with heart, hands, and heritage.

-Hand-carved timber sculpture by Irish artist Richard Andreucetti, symbolising Eve, the Mother, a reflection on creation, femininity, and the origins of life through natural wood form.
+Hand-carved timber sculpture, titled Eve by Irish artist Richard Andreucetti, symbolising Eve, the Mother, a reflection on creation, femininity, and the origins of life through natural wood form.

 Copper nautilus fossil sculpture handcrafted by Richard Andreucetti, reflecting the intricate spirals of marine fossils and the artist’s fusion of metalwork and natural form.